j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 Recently I applied to two scrum master jobs and it got me thinking: what is a scrum master?
 What is it exactly that they do?

-What made this question even more pertinent to me (apart from the job applications) is that I have been a scrum master.
+What made this question even more pertinent to me (apart from the job applications) is that in the past I have been a scrum master.
 But that was five years ago and none of my jobs since had much involvement of a scrum master.
 And my experiences of those past five years made me wonder: where exactly does a scrum master fit in?